 The USW Alumni Awards recognise the excellence and achievement of individuals within our network.
 The actions of our alumni reflect the excellence of a USW education and our mission to provide not only innovative education and world class graduates, but also culturally aware global citizens.

 Interested in hearing more about the Awards?
 Contact us ahead of further information being updated online in due course.

 Awarded to a graduate who has volunteered their support to the University of South Wales, providing inspiration to current and prospective students through single or combination activities including, but not limited to:

 Awarded to a current student or graduate who has shown outstanding commitment to enhancing the connectivity of the alumni and/or student community, and supporting its activities.
 This may be recognised through single or combination activities including, but not limited to:

 GOLD Award (Graduate of the Last Decade)

-Celebrates a young alumnus/a who has graduated within the last 10 years and who has demonstrated exceptional achievement and leadership potential in their chosen profession.
+Celebrates a recent alumnus/a who has graduated within the last 10 years and who has demonstrated exceptional achievement and/or leadership potential in their chosen profession.
 The alumnus/a could be making an outstanding contribution in fields including, although not limited to: business, industry, creative arts, healthcare, third sector, culture, media and sport.